Auto Configure WebHook Settings

 Add/Update Web Hook

 This endpoint allows partners to create or update an existing WebHook configuration.
-Partners should ensure they persist the hookId
+Partners should ensure they persist the hookId to avoid creating a new WebHook when updating existing configurations.

 Code Examples